Drill Bit Size Chart

 Metric vs Imperial Drill Bits

-Metric drill bits increase in 0.1mm increments and are labeled in millimeters (e.g., 3.0mm, 6.5mm, 10.2mm).
-Imperial drill bits use fractional inches (1/16", 1/8"), number sizes (#1-#80), and letter sizes (A-Z).
+Metric drill bits increase in 0.1mm increments and are labelled in millimetres (e.g., 3.0mm, 6.5mm, 10.2mm).
+Imperial drill bits use fractional inches (1/16", 1/8"), number sizes (#1–#80), and letter sizes (A–Z).
 A quality drill index should include both systems for versatility.

 When to Use Each Hole Type

-Use clearance holes when: Bolting two pieces together with nuts, allowing for adjustment, or when the fastener doesn't create its own threads
+Use clearance holes when: Bolting two pieces together with nuts, allowing for adjustment, or when the fastener doesn't create its own threads.

-Use pilot holes when: Driving wood screws, working with brittle materials, or preventing splitting
+Use pilot holes when: Driving wood screws, working with brittle materials, or preventing splitting.

-Use tap drill holes when: Creating threaded holes in metal, making precision threaded assemblies, or repairing stripped threads
+Use tap drill holes when: Creating threaded holes in metal, making precision threaded assemblies, or repairing stripped threads.

 ← Back to All Tools